-"to affix (a paper, etc.) to a post" (in a public place), hence, "to make known, to bring before the public," 1630s, from post (n.1).
+"to affix (a paper notice, advertisement, etc.) to a post" (in a public place), hence, "to make known, to bring before the public," 1630s, from post (n.1).
 The meaning "to achieve" (a score, a victory) appears to have begin in U.S. newspaper sports-writing, by 1949.
 Related: Posted; posting.

 "to send through the postal system," 1837, from post (n.3).
 Earlier, "to travel with relays of horses" (1530s), hence "to ride rapidly" (1560s).
 Related: Posted; posting.

 "to put up bail money," 1781, from one of the nouns post, but which one is uncertain.
 Related: Posted; posting.

-"to station at a post," from post (n.2).
+"to station at a place," 1680s, from post (n.2) "place when on duty."
 Related: Posted; posting.